 Karin Garvey practices complex commercial litigation and has considerable experience in antitrust disputes.
 She has practiced before both state and federal courts and has also participated in alternative dispute resolution such as arbitration and mediation.

-With 15 years of complex commercial litigation experience, Karin has represented leading US and foreign companies at all stages of litigation—from motion practice to discovery to trial to appeal.
-She has represented and counseled clients in such industries as building materials, pharmaceuticals, cosmetics, film and private equity.
+With over 15 years of complex commercial litigation experience, Karin has represented leading US and foreign companies at all stages of litigation—from motion practice to discovery to trial to appeal.
+She has represented and counseled clients in such diverse industries as pharmaceuticals, cosmetics, building materials, film, finance and private equity.

 Recent Representative Matters

-- Currently defending various companies that are part of the Knauf Group of building materials companies in MDL class action and state court individual product liability lawsuits brought by thousands of homeowners who allegedly had defective Chinese-manufactured drywall installed in their homes.
-These cases involve not only traditional product liability issues but also raise complex issues of corporate veil piercing and environmental concerns.
+- Defended various international companies in the Knauf Group of building materials companies in MDL class action and state court individual product liability lawsuits brought by thousands of homeowners who allegedly had defective Chinese-manufactured drywall installed in their homes.
+These cases involved not only traditional product liability issues but also raise complex issues of corporate veil piercing and environmental concerns.
+Ultimately, the cases were favorably settled.

 - Brought an arbitration on behalf of a private equity firm in a breach of contract suit involving rights to certain tax refunds in which the arbitrator ultimately awarded all damages sought on behalf of our client.

-- Defended Morgan Guaranty Trust Company of New York in a large commercial real estate dispute brought by its landlord involving complicated breach of contract and damages claims.
+- Brought an arbitration on behalf of a private equity firm in a Defended Morgan Guaranty Trust Company of New York in a large commercial real estate dispute brought by its landlord involving complicated breach of contract and damages claims.
 Obtained favorable verdict after multi-week trial.

 - Defended and obtained a successful settlement for Arista Records, Inc. in a large commercial real estate dispute brought by its landlord involving breach of contract claims.